charlieargue/multi-cart/README.md

 [multicart.app](https://multicart.app/)

-This is a full-stack **React** **serverless** web application built for demo & study purposes.
-It was built 3 years ago when I was first  learning React and GraphQL.
+This is a full-stack **React** **serverless** web application built for demo & study purposes, when I was learning React and GraphQL.

-I have since upgraded the core shopping cart React code with what I have learned these past few years, implementing many React principles and best practices along the way -- detailed in the section below.
+In April 2023, I upgraded the shopping cart code, guided by React principles and best practices learned over the past couple years, detailed in the section below.

-On the core UI shopping cart features,

-I have made an effort to implement

-I've tried to apply
+# 📐 Principles and Best Practices